danielgibert/pe_parser/README.md

 - Extraction of well-known features for malware detection and classification.
 - Tools to visualize malware as grayscale images or its structural entropy representation.

-For a complete description of PE Extractor capabilities check the [official documentation](https://readthedocs.org/dashboard/).
+For more information, check the documentation hosted on [Read the docs](https://readthedocs.org/dashboard/).

 ## Install

-Install PE Extractor with Python's pip package manager
+The easiest way to get PE Extractor is to install it with pip.

     pip install --upgrade pip
     pip install pe_extractor